Skip to content

 Reactive Text

-Use a function child to create reactive text content:
+Use a signal accessor or a function child to create reactive text content:

 tsx